tenpages/acmnotes1/notes.md

 ### typedef for stl contianers

-for reducing typing and covenience of
+for reducing typing. and assigning value to vars becomes more covenient.

 ```
 typedef vector<int> i;